 James Simpson is the Donald P. and Katherine B. Loker Research Professor of English at Harvard University (2004-).
 He was formerly based at the University of Cambridge, where he was a University Lecturer in English (1989-1999) and Professor of Medieval and Renaissance English (1999-2003).
-He is a Life Fellow of Girton College and an Honorary Fellow of the Australian Academy of the Humanities.
+He is a Life Fellow of Girton College, an Honorary Fellow of the Australian Academy of the Humanities, and a Corresponding Fellow of the Medieval Academy of America.

 Simpson was educated at Scotch College Melbourne, Melbourne University (BA, Hons) and the University of Oxford (MPhil).
 He holds a doctorate from the University of Cambridge.
 He has written the following monographs: Piers Plowman: An Introduction to the B-Text (Longman, 1990) (second, revised edition, 2007); Sciences and the Self in Medieval Poetry (Cambridge University Press, 1995); Reform and Cultural Revolution, volume 2 in the Oxford English Literary History (Oxford University Press, 2002) (winner of the British Academy Sir Israel Gollancz Prize, 2007); Burning to Read: English Fundamentalism and its Reformation Opponents (Harvard University Press, 2007); Under the Hammer: Iconoclasm in the Anglo-American Tradition (Oxford University Press, 2010); and Permanent Revolution: The Reformation and the Illiberal Roots of Liberalism (Cambridge, MA: The Belknap Press of Harvard University Press, 2019).